vickerscole12/ai-flight-brief/README.md

 - The curated airport dataset covers roughly 100 major world airports; an airport not in the list will still generate a briefing, just without full name/city/coordinate detail.
-- This project is for portfolio/demo purposes and is **not** a real flight planning tool — always use official sources (like your national aviation authority or a certified EFB) for actual flight operations.

 ## Possible extensions